FAQs

 TOPICS

-BOCW Cess is a levy collected by the relevant state governments on all “building and construction work” (see FAQ 1) at the rate between 1 to 2 per cent of the cost of construction.
+BOCW cess is a levy collected by the relevant state governments on all building and construction work (see FAQ 1) at the rate between 1% to 2% of the cost of construction.
 The cess amount is used to fund welfare measures for construction workers (such as pension, group health insurance, payments towards maternity benefit, meeting medical expenses for major ailment, hostel facility, etc,).

 The definition only provides for the components that are excluded while arriving at the ‘cost of construction’ it would generally include the expenditure incurred by an employer in connection with building or other construction work.